NathanGrenier/SOEN-343/README.md

 It's recommended to install the `jebbs.plantuml` VsCode Extension to view and edit the working plantuml files.

-Additionaly, reference the [docs](https://plantuml.com/) to learn how to create UML diagrams using plantuml's syntax.
+Additionally, reference the [docs](https://plantuml.com/) to learn how to create UML diagrams using plantuml's syntax.